How to track the source of your leads on Microsoft Dynamics CRM

 How to track the source of leads in Microsoft Dynamics CRM

-LeadSources collects this data, organizes it, and passes it into your form as hidden fields.
+LeadSources collects this data, organizes it, and sends it into your form.

 When your visitors fill out your form, they enter data in the visible fields (name, email, etc.).
 Meanwhile, LeadSources.io automatically inserts lead source data into the form as hidden fields (channel, source, etc.).

-2. How Leadsources sends lead source data to Microsoft Dynamics CRM
+2. How does Leadsources send lead source data to Microsoft Dynamics CRM?

 Next, add hidden fields to your form.
-LeadSources is compatible with any form builder.
-We’ve created a tutorial to guide you through integrating these fields within your form builder.
+Leadsources is compatible with any form builder – this article will guide you through this step.

-When a visitor fills out and submits a form on your website, LeadSources populates those hidden fields with lead source information:
+When a visitor fills out and submits a form on your website, Leadsources populates those hidden fields with lead source details:

-With a successful form submission, the lead source details from the hidden fields are transferred to Microsoft Dynamics CRM.
-You’ll now find this information within your leads dashboard on Microsoft Dynamics CRM.
+Upon the form’s submission, the lead source details are sent to Microsoft Dynamics CRM.
+You’ll find this information within your leads dashboard on Microsoft Dynamics CRM.

 This provides you with valuable insights into where each lead comes from!